A scenario like this plays out in schools across the country almost every day.

 2. Start with a trust connection.
 Approach the person first and the educator second.
 When people feel seen and heard, they are much more open and connected (relatedness).

 3. Use reflective questions that presume positive intent.
 Instead of battering teachers with your own conclusions, allow them space to reflect and connect their own dots.
 While probing, always presume positive intent.
-Using these two tools in tandem with reduce threat responses to status and fairness.
+Using these two tools in tandem will reduce threat responses to status and fairness.

 4. To conclude the conversation, mutually create and agree upon next steps.
 Let the teacher clearly enunciate what they'll do as a result of the feedback, while you continue to probe for clarity.
 This will maintain their autonomy and increase the likelihood that they'll actually implement the upgrades.